🚨🚨 Instant Visa Recommendations 🚨🚨 Just answers a few simple questions and get Australian visa recommendations instantly.

 If you are in a relationship and you are planning to bring your partner with you, be sure that your partner:

-• Were under 45 years old;
+• is under 45 years old;

-• Had competent English;
+• has competent English;

-• Had nominated a skilled occupation that is on the same skilled occupation list as your nominated skilled occupation;
+• had nominated a skilled occupation that is on the same skilled occupation list as your nominated skilled occupation;

-• Had a suitable skills assessment from the relevant assessing authority for their nominated skilled occupation, and the assessment wasn’t for a Subclass 485 visa.
+• had a suitable skills assessment from the relevant assessing authority for their nominated skilled occupation, and the assessment wasn’t for a Subclass 485 visa.

 No Partner status/skills Points

-1 Single (unmarried) 10
+1. Single (unmarried) 10

-2 Spouse/Partner is AUS citizen or PR holder 10
+2. Spouse/Partner is AUS citizen or PR holder 10

-3 Spouse/Partner meets the age, English, and skill criteria 10
+3. Spouse/Partner meets the age, English, and skill criteria 10

-4 Spouse/Partner Only has Competent English 5
+4. Spouse/Partner Only has Competent English 5

-1 Single (unmarried) 10
+1. Single (unmarried) 10

-2 Spouse/Partner is AUS citizen or PR holder 10
+2. Spouse/Partner is AUS citizen or PR holder 10

-3 Spouse/Partner meets the age, English, and skill criteria 10
+3. Spouse/Partner meets the age, English, and skill criteria 10

-4 Spouse/Partner Only has Competent English 5
+4. Spouse/Partner Only has Competent English 5

 Click Here For Skilled Migration Online Points Calculator